Approximating rough stochastic PDEs: The stochastic convolution

-The second issue concerns the lack of time regularity of the process $u$ near zero.
+The lack of time regularity of the process $u$ near zero also causes a slight inconvenience.
 Recall that in the application we have in mind we have $\theta = \theta(\ue)$.
-We had seen in Subsections \ref{ss:summary} and \ref{ss:proof} that in general the process $u_\eps$ need not be time continuous near $0$.
+We have seen in Subsections \ref{ss:summary} and \ref{ss:proof} that in general the process $u_\eps$ need not be time continuous near $0$.
 We only have the necessary ``almost $1\over4$" H\"older regularity for times $t \geq \eps^2$.
-Hence, we divide the term $R^\theta_\eps$ into a part for which we can use the regularity of $\theta$ and another part in which we use the regularisation of the heat semigroup to obtain the desired regularity.
+Hence we will only obtain the $\frac{\alpha}{2}$-regularity for times $t \geq \eps$ with a blowup for $t \downarrow \eps^2$.